huckgroup/formose-2021/README.md

 #### DERIVED_PARAMETERS

-Contains the average concentrations (AmplitudeData.csv) and concentration amplitudes (AmplitudeData.csv) determined for each experiment.
+Contains the average concentrations (AverageData.csv) and concentration amplitudes (AmplitudeData.csv) determined for each experiment.

 ### EXPERIMENT_INFO